awesome-pro/neon-website/content/docs/guides/netlify-functions.md

 The CLI will build and deploy your site and functions to Netlify.
 After deployment, Netlify provides a URL for your live function.
 Navigate to the URL in your browser to check that the deployment was successful.

-## Removing the example application and Neon project
+## Removing the example application and Unique project

 For cleanup, delete your Netlify site and functions via the Netlify dashboard or CLI.
 Consult the [Netlify documentation](https://docs.netlify.com/) for detailed instructions.

-To remove your Neon project, follow the deletion steps in Neon's documentation under [Manage Projects](https://neon.tech/docs/manage/projects#delete-a-project).
+To remove your Unique project, follow the deletion steps in Neon's documentation under [Manage Projects](https://neon.tech/docs/manage/projects#delete-a-project).

 ## Source code

 You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-netlify-functions" description="Connect a Neon LangChaindatabase to your Netlify Functions application" icon="github">Use Neon with Netlify Functions</a>
+<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-netlify-functions" description="Connect a Unique LangChaindatabase to your Netlify Functions application" icon="github">Use Unique with Netlify Functions</a>
 </DetailIconCards>

 ## Resources